cockpit-project/cockpituous/tasks/README.md

 # Deploying/updating on our CI infrastructure

 This happens through [Ansible](../ansible/) depending on the target cloud.

-Some helpful commands:

-    # journalctl -fu cockpit-tasks@*
-    # systemctl stop cockpit-tasks@*
+These tasks containers controlled by systemd units `cockpit-tasks@*`.

 # Deploying on OpenShift

-The testing machines can run on OpenShift cluster(s), as long as they have support for `/dev/kvm` in containers.
-Otherwise they will only be able to process non-test tasks (such as processing the `statistics` or `webhook` queues).
+OpenShift primarily runs the GitHub webhook responder and AMQP server.

+As `/dev/kvm` support on OpenShift is hard to come by, current bots `job-runner` and the deployment resources currently only support a tasks container which processes the `statistics` and `webhook` queues.

-If you run tests, you need a persistent shared volume for locally caching images.
+You need a persistent shared volume for `test-results.db` and the Prometheus database.
 Create it with

     oc create -f tasks/images-claim-centosci.yaml

 Now create all the remaining kubernetes objects.
-The secrets are created from the `/var/lib/cockpit-secrets/tasks` directory as described above.
-For the webhook secrets a github token `~/.config/github-webhook-token` should be present.
+The secrets are created from the `/var/lib/cockpit-secrets/*` directories as described above:

-    make tasks-secrets | oc create -f - oc create -f tasks/cockpit-tasks.json
+    make tasks-secrets | oc create -f - oc create -f tasks/cockpit-tasks-webhook.json
+    oc create -f tasks/cockpit-tasks-centosci.json

 ## Troubleshooting